-On the contrary, the Disputed Domain Name resolved to rotating content, including an English-language webpage offering coupons and promo codes, a blank webpage, and a webpage with fake virus warnings and pop-up malware, and, according to prior UDRP panel decisions, panels have categorically held that the use of a domain name for illegal activity (e.g., distributing malware, impersonation/passing off) can never confer rights or legitimate interests on a respondent (see section 2.13.1 of the WIPO Overview 3.0).
+On the contrary, the Disputed Domain Name resolved to rotating content, including an English-language webpage offering coupons and promotion codes under the Complainant's Trademarks, a webpage with presumably fake virus warnings and pop-up malware, and parking page with links to third parties' websites.
+According to prior UDRP panel decisions, panels have categorically held that the use of a domain name for illegal activity (e.g., distributing malware, impersonation/passing off) can never confer rights or legitimate interests on a respondent (see section 2.13.1 of the WIPO Overview 3.0).